theNewDynamic/oregonsadventurecoast.com/content/sitepages/meeting-information.md

 {{< spacer 25 >}}

 * **THE VCB IS SOLELY FUNDED THROUGH LODGING TAXES COLLECTED BY COMMERCIAL LODGING PROPERTIES WITHIN THE CITY LIMITS OF COOS BAY AND NORTH BEND, AND AT THE COQUILLE INDIAN TRIBE PROPERTIES.** _The lodging tax rate is 9.5%_
-* **The VCB receives a portion of the lodging tax funds collected by the three IGA partners, equating to approximately 39% of all lodging taxes collected, to accomplish its goals.
-The three taxing entities retain the remaining lodging taxes**
+* **The VCB receives a portion of the lodging tax funds collected by the three IGA partners, equating to approximately 39% of all lodging taxes collected, to accomplish its goals.** The three taxing entities retain the remaining lodging taxes.
 * **The VCB is restricted on what projects/expenditures it can spend this lodging tax funding by State of Oregon Law**

 {{< spacer 25 >}}